deeperunder/farhaway/README.md

 - 👋 Hi, I’m farhanah, or call me fani
 - 👀 I’m working and interested in digital rights, culture, security, feminist internet, poetry
 - 💞️ I’m looking to collaborate on documentation, research, poetry
-- 📫 How to reach me on Wire: @sputniksweetheart or email: fanifanifani@protonmail.com
+- 📫 How to reach me: fanifanifani@protonmail.com

 <!---
 farhaway/farhaway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.